QED1224/Toontown-Resources/Guide.md

 ### Special Cases <a name="toon-atk-acc-1"></a>

-Fires and Trap have 95% and 100% accuracy respectively.
+Fires and Trap had 95% and 100% accuracy respectively.
 In addition, both were always assigned an `atkHit` of 1, which meant they were *guaranteed* to hit.

 ### Equation <a name="toon-atk-acc-2"></a>